 If bandaging is necessary as part of your treatment it will be carried out, usually in the clinic, by your therapist.
-Multi-layer bandaging is used to provide compression when the limb is a difficult shape or size for conventional hosiery, or if the skin is very fragile and could be damaged by putting on or removing hosiery.
+Multiplayer bandaging is used to provide compression when the limb is a difficult shape or size for conventional hosiery, or if the skin is very fragile and could be damaged by putting on or removing hosiery.

-An intensive course of bandaging may take between 3-5 weeks.
-You will be required to attend the clinic 2-3 times a week for this period.
+An intensive course of bandaging may take between 2 - 4 weeks.
+You will be required to attend the clinic 3 - 5 times a week.

 Several layers of bandaging and foam padding will be applied to your limb to improve its shape and apply even compression.
-This remains in place until your next appointment when the bandages are removed, your limb washed, moisturised and re-bandaged.
+This remains in place until your next appointment when the bandages are remover, your limb washed, moisturised and re-bandaged.